cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-outgoing-http-requests/index.md

 isBlogpost: true
 ---

 In my previous blog post, I discussed the use of dependency injection (DI) containers for mocking dependencies in tests for ASP.NET Core applications.
-While this approach is useful in some cases, I personally prefer a different approach that operates outside of the process and works directly with the actual protocol.
-In this post, I will be introducing WireMock.NET, a powerful tool for mocking HTTP requests in tests.
+While this approach is useful in some cases, I personally prefer a different approach - mocks/stubs/fakes that operates outside of the process and works directly with the actual protocol.

+In this post, I will introduce to you `WireMock.NET`, a powerful tool for mocking HTTP requests.
 Unlike the DI container approach, WireMock.NET allows for more accurate and complete testing of HTTP communication.
 Additionally, it eliminates the need for complicated hacks and workarounds when trying to mock HTTP requests.

-From this post you will learn:
+**From this article you will learn:**
-- How to easily prepare mocks for HTTP endpoints.
+- How to easily prepare mocks for HTTP endpoints with WireMock.
 - How to troubleshoot most common problems.
-- How to improve mailability of your test scenarios.
+- How to improve readability and mailability of your test scenarios.
 - How to avoid traps related to HTTP endpoint mocking.

 ## What is the WireMock.NET?

 [WireMock.NET](https://github.com/WireMock-Net/WireMock.Net) is a .NET version of [WireMock](https://WireMock.org/), a library for stubbing and mocking HTTP services.
 With WireMock.NET, you can define the expected responses for particular requests, and the library will intercept and manage those requests for you.
-This makes it easy to test your code that makes HTTP requests, without having to rely on the actual external service being available.
+This allows easy to test code that makes HTTP requests, without having to rely on the actual external service being available and without hacking HttpClient.

 ## How to setup WireMock.NET?